tetutaro/yolo_various_framework/README.md

-# yolo_various_platforms
+# yolo_various_framework

-run YOLO (object detection model) on various platforms and compare them
+run YOLO (object detection model) on various frameworks and compare them

 ## my motivations

 - I want to run object detection models on my PC
     - I don't have so much money to buy any GPU
-- I want to know which platform is the best in the meaning of elapsed time
+- I want to know which framework is the best in the meaning of elapsed time
-- I want to confirm that the predicted results are not so much different when I convert pre-trained weights to another platform
+- I want to confirm that the predicted results are not so much different when I convert pre-trained weights to another framework

 ## object deteciton models